 Los Guadalupes were a secret society that supported the insurgent movement.
 They reported on the provisions of the Spanish government and sent all kinds of aid to the cause.
 Their center of operations was in Mexico City and had branches in other regions of the viceroyalty.
 Among the women linked to this organization, Leona Vicario stands out, who signed her messages with the pseudonyms of "Telémaco", "Robinson" and "Lavoisier", a sample of her broad culture.
 A rich heiress, her political activism involved carrying out all possible actions in favor of the independence cause, to which she also gave her economic heritage.

 When she was discovered, she was locked up in her own house until her trial in 1813.
-When she refused to inform on the insurgents, her property was confiscated and she was confined to the convent of Belén de las Mochas, from where she was rescued.
+When she refused to inform about the insurgents, her property was confiscated and she was confined to the convent of Belén de las Mochas, from where she was rescued.
 She joined Morelos' army in Oaxaca and, from the press, promoted the fight for independence.
 She also administered resources and cared for the wounded.
-She married Andrés Quintana Roo and had her first daughter in the midst of her escape.
+She married Andrés Quintana Roo and had her first daughter amid her escape.
 She was the only woman to receive congressional recognition in 1822.
 The also first Mexican journalist, she was declared Meritorious of the Fatherland.
 Her remains are found in the Independence column.

 Maria Ignacia Rodriguez